Roscommon House - Western Australia

 The textures and colours can be paired with opposing materials (in this case; concrete, brass and stone), to produce a much richer environment and harmony through the intricacy of detailing.

-Vulcan timber in Walnut was selected for its beautiful, consistent colour tones.
+Vulcan timber was selected for its beautiful, consistent colour tones.

 Materials to last many generations